scitt-community/scitt-api-emulator/README.md

 `"signatureAlgorithm"` and `"serviceCertificate"` are additional parameters specific to the [`CCF` tree algorithm](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html#name-additional-parameters).

-### COSE and CBOR debugging
+### COSE and CBOR Debugging

 The following websites can be used to inspect COSE and CBOR files:

 - https://gluecose.github.io/cose-viewer/
 - https://cbor.me/

-## Code structure
+## Code Structure

 `scitt_emulator/scitt.py` contains the core SCITT algorithms that are agnostic of a specific tree algorithm.

 `scitt_emulator/ccf.py` is the implementation of the [CCF tree algorithm](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html#name-ccf-tree-algorithm).
 For each claim, a receipt is generated using a fake but valid Merkle tree that is independent of other submitted claims.
-A real CCF service would maintain a single Merkle tree covering all submitted claims and auxiliarly entries.
+A real CCF service would maintain a single Merkle tree covering all submitted claims and auxiliary entries.

 `scitt_emulator/rkvst.py` is a simple REST proxy that takes SCITT standard API calls and routes them through to the [RKVST production SaaS service](https://app.rkvst.io).
 Each claim is stored in a Merkle tree underpinning a Quorum blockchain and  receipts contain valid, verifiable inclusion proofs for the claim in that Merkle proof.
 [More docs on receipts here](https://docs.rkvst.com/platform/overview/scitt-receipts/).